The Mutant versus the Machine, the End of the Iron Age, and the Galactic Alignment of 2012

 Bulldozing the world.
 This seemed another staggering synchronicity, the bulldozer being the symbolic synonym of the steamroller in the dream.

-As Jay points out, the symbolic metals of the four ages—gold, silver, bronze, iron—gain in atomic density as they move from gold to iron.
+As Jay points out, the symbolic metals of the four ages—gold, silver, bronze, and iron—gain in atomic density as they move from gold to iron.
 The Iron Age is one of dense materialism and lost contact with the spiritual realm—an age when someone will work long, monotonous hours at a job to make payments on a giant SUV.

-And as I’ve pointed out in discussions with John Jenkins, as we align with the galactic center we are also (in a symbolic sense at least) aligning with the black hole at its center, a place where matter is irrealized, space and time disappear, and a possible portal into another dimension opens up.
+And as I’ve pointed out in discussions with John Jenkins, as we align with the galactic center, we are also (in a symbolic sense at least) aligning with the black hole at its center, a place where matter is irrealized, space and time disappear, and a possible portal into another dimension opens up.
 Perhaps this zone of alignment is a window of opportunity to dissolve our identifications, perhaps even to irrealize our bondage to matter.

 Jay also pointed out a connection Tolkien makes obvious in his letters: the One Ring and the machine define the same densification and externalizing of magic.
 The One Ring, made of the most impervious of metals, gets heavier as Frodo brings it closer to Mt.
 Doom.

 As I’ve written in Casting Precious into the Cracks of Doom, Androgyny, Alchemy, Evolution and the One Ring, Mt.
-Doom has a connection to the black hole; it is a place aligned with at the end of an age, a place to cast down the black magic, a place where it can be irrealized, returned to the Alchemist’s prima materia from which it was forged.
+Doom has a connection to the black hole; it is a place aligned with the end of an age, a place to cast down the black magic, a place where it can be irrealized, returned to the Alchemist’s prima materia from which it was forged.

 Stephen Deadelus (the James Joyce character) has said, “History is the nightmare from which I am trying to awaken.”
 The galactic alignment, which we are in right now–don’t wait for 2012!–is the chance for us collectively, but especially for us as individual mutants, to awaken from the long, long nightmare of history.